-There are four species of river dolphins that live in the major rivers of Asia and South America.
+There are five species of river dolphins that live in the major rivers of Asia and South America.

 River dolphins look like primitive marine dolphins and this is because their ancestors lived in the ocean.
 River dolphins have slender beaks lined with lots of teeth, small eyes, flexible necks and bodies, pronounced forehead melons, large flippers and small dorsal fins.

-These bodily similarities are thought to be because these dolphins have all adapted to live successfully in rivers.
-However the different species are not closely related, they have been separated geographically and evolved independently for millions of years.
+These bodily similarities for all the river dolphin species are thought to be because they have all adapted to live successfully in rivers.
+However, the different species are not closely related, they have been separated geographically and evolved independently for millions of years.

-The South Asian river-dolphin lives in two river systems – the Ganges of Nepal, India and Bangladesh and the Indus of Pakistan, and the dolphins have local names in each country.
-In India and Nepal they are known as the Ganges river dolphins or susu; in Bangladesh they’re called shushuk; and in Pakistan people know them as the Indus river dolphin or bhulan.
-The Yangtze River dolphin is known as baiji in China but tragically is now extinct.
+The Ganges river dolphin or susu lives in the Ganges river system of Nepal, India and Bangladesh, and they have local names in each country.
+In India and Nepal they are known as the Ganges river dolphins or susu and in Bangladesh they’re called shushuk.
+The Indus river dolphin lives only in the Indus river system of Pakistan, where local people call them bhulan.
+Finally, the Yangtze River dolphin is also known as baiji in China but this river dolphin is tragically now extinct.

 In terms of numbers, the boto is the healthiest of the river dolphin species.
 Botos live in the Amazon and Orinoco river systems and flooded rainforests of South America which have not yet been exploited by humans to the same extremes as Asian rivers.
 However, this situation is rapidly changing as human populations grow and people transform rivers more and more for their own needs.

 River dolphins are among the most seriously endangered of all dolphins because they live in freshwater river systems, where space is far more limited than oceanic waters; and they live beside millions of people who compete for the same natural resources.
-Unfortunately the future prospects for river dolphins are likely to worsen as both threats to them and destruction of their habitats continue to increase.
+Unfortunately, the prospects for river dolphins are likely to worsen as both threats to them and the destruction of their habitats continue to increase.

 The Baiji’s Story